Director, Global Science Initiatives

 The Alzheimer's Association is the world's leading voluntary health organization in Alzheimer care, support and research.
 We are the largest private funder of Alzheimer research and the premier source of information and support for the more than 5 million Americans with Alzheimer's disease and their 15 million families and caregivers.
-The Alzheimer's Association was recently recognized as the #1 large Best Nonprofit to Work For in the NonProfit Times Best NonProfit Organizations to Work for 2011 and 2012.
+The Alzheimer's Association was recently recognized as the No. 1 large Best Nonprofit to Work For in the Nonprofit Times Best NonProfit Organizations to Work for 2011 and 2012.

-The Alzheimer's Association is seeking an experienced, enthusiastic, and successful scientist Director of Global Science Initiatives to provide leadership on specific domestic and international Medical and Scientific Relations Division efforts.
+The Alzheimer's Association is seeking an experienced, enthusiastic, and successful scientist to be director of global science initiatives to provide leadership on specific domestic and international medical and scientific relations division efforts.
 This key leadership position will help the Alzheimer's Association effectively communicate a deeper understanding of the Alzheimer's disease global research landscape, the Alzheimer's Association research and science programs, and the critical need for more funding to change the trajectory of the disease and care for those living with the disease today.

 Interested candidates who meet the following criteria are warmly invited to apply.

-- Direct experience with Alzheimer's drug development pipeline and/or pharmaceutical industry experience.
+- Direct experience with the Alzheimer's drug-development pipeline and/or pharmaceutical industry experience.

-- Proficient at managing complex relationships with external and internal stakeholders and assist in cultivation of collaborations for the advancement of the Association mission and science program initiatives.
+- Proficient at managing complex relationships with external and internal stakeholders and assisting in cultivation of collaborations for the advancement of the association's mission and science program initiatives.

 - Ability to provide leadership, developmental coaching, and operational direction as appropriate to diverse staff.